-Office of Undergraduate Admissions University of Michigan 300 Student Activities Building 515 E. Jefferson St. Ann Arbor, MI 48109-1316
+The Office of Undergraduate Admissions

+300 Student Activities Building 515 East Jefferson Street University of Michigan Ann Arbor, MI 48109-1316

 Transcripts can also be sent electronically to transcripts@umich.edu.
 They must be sent directly from the institution you attended to the University of Michigan.